mauricioaniche/ck/README.md

 depends upon X which relies in a jar/dependency file, and X depends upon other classes, DIT is counted as 2).

-- *NOF (Number of fields)*: Counts the number of fields in a class, no matter its modifiers.

-- *NOPF (Number of public fields)*: Counts only the public fields.

-- *NOSF*: Counts only the static fields.
+- *Number of fields*: Counts the number of fields.
+Specific numbers for total number of fields, static, public, private, protected, default, final, and synchronized fields.

-- *NOM (Number of methods)*: Counts the number of methods, no matter its modifiers.
+- *Number of methods*: Counts the number of methods.
+Specific numbers for total number of methods, static, public, abstract, private, protected, default, final, and synchronized methods.

-- *NOPM (Number of public methods)*: Counts only the public methods.

-- *NOSM (Number of static methods):* Counts only the static methods.

 - *NOSI (Number of static invocations)*: Counts the number of invocations to static methods.
 It can only count the ones that can be resolved by the